dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Darkcandle.md

 These sickly flies burn with a pale, cold fire.
 Found in the mines.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Common

+Item uid: Darkcandle

 Sorting priority: 924

-Item uid: Darkcandle